juliansommer/ai-project/README.md

 # Wikipedia Data Scraping and Graph Creation

 This project was created as part of the 2023 Peregian Digital Hub Cadetship program.
-Due to number of changes made to langchain since creation, it is no longer function and requires most things to be rewritten.
+Due to number of changes made to langchain since creation, it is no longer functional and requires most things to be rewritten.

 ## Installation Requirements